ugeorge/virtual_monkey_builder/README.md

 missing files and building two Packer configuration files `preseed.cfg` and `buildscript.json`.
 If some step does not succeed, you will be aggresively prompted and be faced with in-program solutions.
 Now don't be a lazy ass, read them!
-It usually involves some cickies here and there, and manually downloading some files.
+It usually involves some clickies here and there, and manually downloading some files.

 Good, you have the configuration files for your dream virtual machine.
 Now you